Project KITE -

-A Free assistive technology training and coaching program for parents and educators designed to increase the independence and inclusion of young learners with disabilities.
+A free assistive technology training and coaching program for Minnesota parents and educators designed to increase the independence and inclusion of young learners with disabilities.

 Why Participate in Project KITE?

 - Use of an iPad loaded with learning and communication apps.
 (Loan of an iPad for the duration of the program).

 - Free 1- year memberships to the Simon Technology Center’s lending library of more than 3,000 assistive technology hardware and software titles.

 - Project KITE travels to its participants’ town and occurs during convenient times set by its participants.

 Project KITE creates a collaborative environment for parents and educators to learn about and use assistive technology by:

 - Delivering 5 workshops focusing on different categories and uses of assistive technology for young learners.

 - Training participants in assistive technology for literacy, communication, behavior, and other important skills vital to young learners’ education and daily life.

 - Collaborating with PACER’s Assistive Technology Specialists to find, trial and use assistive technology for their student/child.